-This summer I was so pleased to visit the last from our great poet Robert Burns lived in.
+This summer I was so pleased to visit the last farm our great poet Robert Burns lived in.
 Ellisland is just north of Dumfries and incredibly is pretty intact as when Burns lived here and contains books and other material he had there.

 **In 1788, Rob and Jean settled at Ellisland farm, a few miles north of the town of Dumfries.
-It was so romantic and he was so pleased to have the river Nith running beside the new farm.
-A new farm house had to be built.
-The land was neglected – old ‘run-rigs’ strips, little drainage, no hedges to keep animals off the crops and no farm house.
-They had a servant and farm workers at Ellisland farm so he was then able to write many songs and poems while he lived here - Auld Lang Syne (1988), Banks O Doon (1791) and his masterpiece the narrative poem Tam O'Shanter(1791).
+It was romantic and he was so pleased to have the river Nith running beside the new farm.
+A new farm house had to be built: the land was neglected with old ‘run-rigs’ strips, little drainage, no hedges to keep animals off the crops and no farm house.
+They had a servant and farm workers at Ellisland farm, so he was then able to write many songs and poems while he lived here - Auld Lang Syne (1988), Banks O Doon (1791) and his masterpiece the narrative poem Tam O'Shanter(1791).

 Robert Burns had enjoyed a second winter in Edina in 1788, when stayed in St Andrews square.

 He left Edina that March, little knowing I would never return there.
-He wanted to return to find his muse and to the land and raise my young family.
+He wanted to return to find his muse to the land and to raise his young family.

 Burns married his Jean in March 1788 and they lived for a time in a small room in Mauchline.

 He was offered the choice of three farms and decided on Ellisland.
-The farm houses and byre had taken some time to build.
-Jean stayed with his mother to learn about cheese making for those months.
+The farm houses and Byre had taken some time to build and Jean stayed with his mother to learn about cheese making for those months.

-Burns found time to write near the woods of Craigie burn near Moffat.
+Burns found time to write near the woods of Craigie burn near Moffa and at the Hermitage.
 He visited the Birks O Aberfeldy on his highland tour.
 He wrote and sang in the open air to study nature and human nature both.
-He studied the life of nature around him, from the wild flower, the river banks, the woodlands, the bird song, the small animals underneath, the fields of corn.
+He studied the life of nature around him, from the wild flower, the river banks, the woodlands, the bird song, the small animals underneath, and the fields of corn.